 Type of stablecoins

 Usually, stablecoins are pegged to fiat currencies like the US dollar and the euro and commodities like oil, gold, or silver.
 Others are pegged to trading assets like forex reserves, while others are algorithmic.

-Stablecoins can be broadly segregated into four groups:
+Stablecoins can be further divided into four groups:

-As the name suggests, these are stablecoins that have underlying fiat currency reserves.
-These stablecoins are regularly audited to ensure they stay in compliance with the set financial regulations.
+As the name suggests, these are stablecoins with underlying fiat currency reserves.
+In addition, these stablecoins are regularly audited to ensure they comply with the set financial regulations.